 In it, 1-4 players explore levels teeming with deadly zombies, including some specialized zombie types and bosses that possess unique behaviors and pose a greater threat.

-To survive, each squad will have to keep their eyes peeled and communicate when they need backup, healing, or a minute to catch their breath and reload.
+To survive, each squad will have to keep their eyes alert and communicate when they need backup, healing, or a minute to catch their breath and reload.

 Just like Dying Light, the game features an assortment of close-quarters melee weapons to wield in addition to various guns.